 That is why efforts to defend independent political organizing, to support independent trade unions and to defend human rights activists cannot be decorations, discarded when it is time to get down to business.
 They must be seen as central to our dealings with any dictatorship, even strategic allies.
 The saving graces of American influence — to the extent there are any — are the nongovernmental human rights advocates, the champions of free speech and press, and the supporters of independent trade union organizing, which help defend space for political expression and put some check, however limited, on the severity of repression.
 The whole world is watching now, but for years, while the U.S. government succored the Mubarak regime, human rights advocates and union organizers were virtually the only ones calling the government to account.

 If a new, democratic order emerges in Egypt, a vital contribution the United States can make is to help marshal international support for economic recovery.
 A democratic Egypt will need international financial support to stave off a food crisis, resources to counter the flight of private capital, and investments in areas vital to the future that can provide jobs, particularly for young people.
 Yet it is in this arena that the United States’ militarized policy has its greatest cost — in starving funds for economic reconstruction.
-This failure, however, is likely to get worse, because the civilian side of U.S. diplomacy — foreign aid, human rights and the State Department — is a target of the deepest budget cuts by the Republican right.
+This failure, however, is likely to get worse, since because the civilian side of U.S. diplomacy — foreign aid, human rights and the State Department — are targets is a target of the deepest budget cuts by the Republican right.

 The uprisings in the Middle East expose, once more, the utter folly of the neoconservative doctrine championed by George W. Bush, which posited that democracy could be imposed at the tip of a bayonet (or more accurately, at the dropping of a bomb).
 Bush’s catastrophic Iraq war — with estimated end costs of $3 trillion — unleashed sectarian struggles that debilitate the Iraqi government and society to this day.
 President Obama’s escalation of the Afghan war leaves us propping up a regime so corrupt and incompetent that it has revived the Taliban.
 To be sure, popular uprisings offer no guarantees.
 They can end badly, as we learned in Iran.
 But pretending to impose democracy by military force, as well as by direct support of dictatorships, is simply a fraud.

 We desperately need new national security thinking — and a new global strategy for the Unites States.
-The country would do better were it far less engaged in strengthening militaries and far more involved in supporting democratic governance, civil society and economic development.
-We would do well to remember President Washington’s warnings about entangling alliances and to have greater appreciation of the strength of our values rather than the value of our strength.
+The United States country would do better were it far less engaged in strengthening militaries and far more involved in supporting democratic governance, civil society and economic development.
+We would do well to remember President Washington’s warnings about entangling alliances, and to have greater appreciation of the strength of our values rather than the value of our strength.

 We’d be smart to understand that unless our foreign policy works in tandem with reforms at home — building economic opportunity and human security — we look hypocritical in speaking out about democracy abroad.
-America is exceptional, we’re told, not because we are rich but because our country was founded on an idea.
-But we have become a status quo nation, invested in stability, above all, while the idea that people have the right to govern themselves is insurrectionary.
+America is exceptional, we’re told, not because we are rich but because we were our country was founded on an idea.
+But our county has we have become a status quo nation, invested in stability, above all, while the idea that people have the right to govern themselves is insurrectionary.
 The uprising sweeping the Middle East suggests that we better think hard about that contradiction.

 Katrina vanden Heuvel is editor and publisher of The Nation.
 She writes a weekly online column for The Post.